 Lee regularly spends time in our Partnership primary Schools working with their pupils, and hosts pupil visits to the Academy.
 As well as delivering the Leadership progamme, Lee organises the Primary Football League.

 The Foundation provides match tickets and other rewards to Academy students who have made particularly good progress.
-Students are nominated by their teachers, read about two of our students who received tickets last year here.
+Students are nominated by their teachers.

 Each year a student is chosen to represent the Academy as a Ball Person.